 Impressive gorges, unforgettable views, and hiking in a memorizing alpine landscape are what we experienced during four days in Mölltal in northwestern Carinthia.

-We were looking for outdoor adventures slightly off the beaten track, and hiking friends recommended Mölltal Carinthia.
-The tip turned out to be a success, and we got rewarded with fantastic hiking adventures.
-Moreover, the views of the fantastic landscape were also outstanding.
+We were looking for outdoor adventures slightly off the beaten track, and hiking friends recommended Mölltal in Carinthia.
+The tip was a success, and we were rewarded with fantastic hiking adventures and outstanding views of the tremendous landscape.

 Stunning hikes

-Mölltal is a small valley in the northwest of Carinthia, located at the foot of the High Tauern mountain range.
-The region includes some of the highest peaks in Austria and offers truly stunning hikes.
+Mölltal, a small valley northwest of Carinthia, is a haven for outdoor enthusiasts and hikers located at the foot of the High Tauern mountain range.
+The region includes some of Austria’s highest peaks and offers genuinely stunning hikes.
 We used the village Flattach as a base for our excursions in the Mölltal region.
-It’s always a good idea to get some inside info before exploring the area, we visited the local tourist office.
-They recommended we start with an exciting hike through an impressive gorge.
+Getting some inside info before exploring the area is always a good idea, so we visited the local tourist office.
+They recommended we start with an exciting hike through the impressive canyon Raggaschlucht, which offers a thrilling walk through narrow, steep pathways alongside roaring waters.

 < Click on the images to enlarge >